patniemeyer/patniemeyer.github.io/_posts/2018-08-06-RxCacheable-caching-and-optimistic-transformations-for-rxswift.md

   transform.expire(at: date)
 ```

-The transform is applied to the underlying cached single data, so you can either modify or replace it.
-For example mashing the "like" button on a UI may wish to add 1 to a value.
+The transform is applied on top of the underlying cached value, so you can either modify or replace it.
+For example when mashing the "like" button on a UI may wish to add 1 to a value.
 Alternately maybe you have a UI with an enum of states and one of those states indicates that the value is changing or indeterminate.

 <p align="center"> <img height="50" src="/assets/rxcacheable/like.png"> </p>

 Why does this matter at all?
 You may be thinking that in the case of the "like" button above the user won't know the real count anyway, so why bother?
-Well, let me tell you that a user does know the differece between a 0 and a 1 :)  If the user pushes back from a screen and returns quickly to find their action gone they will be confused.
+Well they would definitely notice the differece between a 0 and a 1 :)  Also if the user pushes back from a screen and returns quickly to find their action gone they will be confused.
 Worse yet they may end up testing your UI's safeguards by hitting toggle buttons that are in the wrong state.

 ## Source